Use wired Ethernet for real-time control

 Use wired Ethernet for PLC-to-drive and PLC-to-IO connections.
 Reserve wireless for HMIs, laptops, and monitoring sensors.

-Encryption secures the data in transit.
+Encryption safeguards data in transit.
 Antenna selection and OT-specific constraints determine whether wireless works reliably in an industrial environment.

 | Antenna Type | Pattern | Typical Gain | Use Case |